 During the week I am the Lead Producer in New Media Initiatives at the Smithsonian American Art Museum.
-In 2005 I proposed and helped launch the Smithsonian’s first blog, Eye Level and have served as its managing editor since its inception.
+In 2005 I proposed and helped launch the Smithsonian’s first blog, Eye Level and served as its managing editor for 13 years.
 I have a particular interest in how social media affects organizational structure and fuels change.
 In my article Confessions of a Long Tail Visionary I talk about the culture shift taking place as organizations increase their reliance on social media.
 My follow-up piece, Clearing the Path for Sisyphus, discusses the transformative effects social media has had on our relationships with our co-workers as organizations move from single voice models to multiple voices.
 In November 2012 I continued my study of organizational change by presenting And the Process-Oriented Will Inherit the Earth at the Museum Computer Network conference in Seattle.

 And, last but not least, I represent the male gender in my family of two daughters and wife.
 This requires my communication skills be up-to-snuff on a regular basis.